 If the target of abuse could easily rip them apart if it wanted and the kids know it, then they're Bullying a Dragon (not to mention Too Dumb to Live).
 And even if the target of abuse is not superpowered at the time, just wait until the Bully Magnet who Used to Be a Sweet Kid undergoes a Start of Darkness, possibly as a result of the cruelty of other kids, and goes on a Roaring Rampage of Revenge, often at a point when the bullies themselves have forgotten the whole thing.

 Of course, one of the causes of this trope in real life is explained in Developmental Psych.
 It's called ego-centralism and until a child reaches a certain point in their mental development they don't understand that their actions can hurt others even though they are not hurt themselves.
-Unfortunately, another cause of this trope in real life is that a child who fits the trope is himself being bullied by his parents or by some other adult authority figure.
+Unfortunately, another cause of this trope in real life is that a child who fits the trope is often himself being bullied by his parents or by some other adult authority figure.

 - Anime & Manga